 The most accurate lunar global coordinate frame is that based on the most recent solution with lunar laser ranging (LLR) data (Williams, et al., 2006).
 Although accurate to the cm level or better, as a practical network it suffers from having only 4 points available on the lunar surface.

-The densest global network, based on a photogrammetric solution of 43,866 Clementine images and earlier data, for the 3-D position of 272,931 points, is our Unified Lunar Control Network 2005, recently completed and about to be released (Archinal, et al., 2006; USGS Open File report and paper in preparation).
-This is the largest planetary control network ever completed and was developed under funding from the NASA Planetary Geology and Geophysics Program.
-The software used for this effort was originally developed at the RAND Corporation by Davies, et al. (Colvin, 1992) and then transferred to the USGS Astrogeology team and further modified (Archinal, et al., 2003; 2004).
+The densest global network, based on a photogrammetric solution of 43,866 Clementine images and earlier data, for the 3-D position of 272,931 points, is our Unified Lunar Control Network 2005, recently completed and released (Archinal, et al., 2006; 2007a).
+This is the largest planetary control network ever completed and was developed under the NASA Planetary Geology and Geophysics Program.
+The software used for this effort was originally developed at the RAND Corporation by Davies, et al. (Colvin, 1992) and then transferred to the USGS Astrogeology Team and further modified (Archinal, et al., 2003; 2004).
 It has now been incorporated in the USGS ISIS planetary image processing software.
-This network is a combined solution, using data from the previous ULCN (Davies, et al., 1994) based on Earth based photography, Apollo, Mariner 10, and Galileo images; and the CLCN (Edwards, et al., 1996).
-It corrects for the known large horizontal errors in the CLCN that propagated to the corresponding Clementine image mosaics (Malin and Ravine, 1998; Cook, et al., 2000, 2002).
+This network is a combined solution, using data from the previous ULCN (Davies, et al., 1994) based on Earth based photography, Apollo, Mariner 10, and Galileo images, and the CLCN (Edwards, et al., 1996).
+It corrects for the known large horizontal errors in the CLCN that propagated to the corresponding Clementine image mosaics (Malin and Ravine, 1998; Cook, et al., 2000b, 2002a).
 Via the original ULCN it provides ties to the Apollo landing sites and the LLR reference frame, as well as the other image data (Mariner 10, Galileo).
-In the ULCN 2005, the three dimensional position of the points were solved for, thus providing a global topographic model for the Moon that is denser than any other control network.
+In the ULCN 2005, the three dimensional positions of the points were solved for.
+This provided a global topographic model for the Moon that was denser than any other control network, though it will soon be superseded by lidar altimetry, e.g., by Kaguya data already collected, once these are released.
 See Figure 3.

 Figure 3.
 Color-coded elevations from ULCN 2005 control network (Archinal et al., 2006).
-With ~270,000 points, or ~4x as many as the Clementine lidar dataset, this is the densest global topographic dataset for the Moon.
+With ~270,000 points, or ~4x as many as the Clementine lidar data set, this is the densest global topographic data set for the Moon.
 Base image is the USGS airbrush shaded relief map, updated based on Clementine imagery (Rosiek and Aeschliman, 2001).